 Almondmilk Honey Flat White

 The flat white beverage consists of cooked milk and two shots of ristretto.
-The tallest beverage has 131 mg of caffeine, so it can be safely consumed in pregnant women.
+The tallest drink has 131 mg of caffeine, so pregnant women can safely consume it.
 You can even have another thing there: You get enough daily caffeine for the day.

 There is no one-size-fits-all answer to this question, as the best Starbucks drink for pregnant women will vary depending on individual preferences and dietary restrictions.
 However, some of our favorite safe options include the iced coffee with almond milk, the hot latte with soy milk, and the pumpkin spice chai tea.
 If you’re looking for a refreshing drink option, we recommend the strawberry refresher or the passion iced tea.
 Just be sure to avoid any drinks that contain caffeine or alcohol, as these can be harmful to your baby.